mahtaamn/fixation-generator/README.md

 Inputs:

-Each user bug contains the following information:
+Each user task contains the following information:

 1.fixation_id: a unique id for the fixation